The Best Tennessee Auto Insurance Companies

 We don’t encourage this; it’s not even legal to park your car on a public road if you have no insurance in Tennessee.
 Here are a couple of ways you can make insurance more affordable:

 - Raise your deductible.
 When we changed the deductible from $500 to $2,000, for example, on our Progressive quote (the lowest one we got), we brought the six-month cost of our policy down to a very reasonable $207.

 - Drop coverage you can live without.
 When we took collision off that Progressive quote, it brought it down to under $200.
 If you’re driving around in a 2018 model sports car, you won’t want to do that.
 But if your car is older or not in great shape, it’s probably not necessary to have collision, because it would be cheaper to buy a newer car than to fix the old one if you’re in an accident.

 - Drive a different car.
 Some cars are just cheaper to insure, for a variety of reasons including crash statistics and repair costs.
 In 2016, for example, the Jeep Wrangler SUV featured the lowest premiums per cost of any car in the U.S.

-If you live in a tornado-prone area (West and Middle Tennessee get more than East), consider adding comprehensive coverage to your car insurance policy.
+If you live in a tornado-prone area (west and middle Tennessee get more than the eastern part of the state), consider adding comprehensive coverage to your car insurance policy.
 While not required by Tennessee law, comprehensive is the insurance that protects you from non-accident-related happenings, like, say, when a tree falls on your brand new pickup during a storm.
 It also covers flood, fire, and animal damage, as well as theft and vandalism.